steve-jones/molecular-playground/database/README.md

 #Database API

-###The following are the list of functions, their parameters, and return types exposed by the database API:
+###The following are the list of functions, their parameters (in order), and return types exposed by the database API:

 1. usersAPI.js:
 	* **createUser**